Amazon Keyword Tool Choices For Self-Publishing Authors

 The choice is up to you.
 If you have published one or two titles, the best free Amazon keyword tool is probably Sonar, and it should do enough for you.

-But if you have more titles or you are struggling for sales, a premium app like Publisher Rocket might be a better option for you.
+But if you have more titles or you are struggling with sales, a premium app might be a better option for you.